HACK-54-TEAM-9/Sankofa/sankofa-backend/API_DOCUMENTATION.md

 ## Development Notes

-⚠️ **Current Status**: The API is running in development mode with the following services disabled:
+⚠️ **Current Status**: The API is running in development mode.
+Supabase is used as the primary database and authentication provider for this project.

-- **Database**: MongoDB operations are skipped
+- **Database**: Supabase (Postgres) is enabled and used for data persistence.
+The project persists data to Supabase rather than MongoDB.
+- **Authentication**: Supabase Auth handles user authentication.
+Use Supabase-issued access tokens for protected endpoints (include them in the Authorization header as `Bearer <token>`).
+Token lifetimes and refresh behavior follow your Supabase project settings.
+- **Migrations / Setup**: Migration and supabase-related helper scripts are available at `scripts/migrate-to-supabase.js`.
+Supabase client configuration is in `src/config/supabase.js`.
+- **Environment**: Required environment variables include your Supabase connection and keys (for example: `SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY` or `SUPABASE_KEY`, and `SUPABASE_ANON_KEY` when applicable).
+Keep these secrets out of version control and in a secure `.env` or secret manager.
-- **Redis**: Caching operations are skipped
+- **Redis**: Caching operations are currently disabled (if present in config).
-- **SMS**: Twilio SMS service returns mock responses
+- **SMS**: Twilio SMS service currently returns mock responses in development.
-- **Email**: SMTP email service returns mock responses
+- **Email**: SMTP/email sending returns mock responses in development.

-All API endpoints are functional and return appropriate responses, but data persistence and external service integrations are disabled for development purposes.
+All API endpoints are functional and return appropriate responses; data persistence and authentication are active via Supabase in development.
+Keep credentials secure and consult `SUPABASE_SETUP.md` or `SUPABASE_COMPLETE_SETUP.md` for project-specific setup steps.

 ---